Home » Crafts » Decoupage Wooden Letters

 • Sand Paper

-print design on presentation paper
+how to print design on presentation paper

 Getting the design just right was a little challenging.
 The theme for the shower is “It’s a Small World”.
 I bought Eli an It’s a Small World Book on Amazon.
-The book is so sweet and I loved the pictures.
-I scanned a few pages on my scanner, then I had to get creative to get them the right size.
+The book is so sweet, and I loved the pictures.
+I scanned a few pages on my scanner, then I had to get creative to get them the correct size.
 My letters were too tall for the print to be landscape.
 I cropped the images to the area that I thought might look best for each letter.
 The presentation paper is a little glossier and heavier than regular paper.
 I have an inkjet printer, nothing fancy.

 Trace Letters On Paper